Xxfirefalcon/https-discordapp.com-api-webhooks-393569991485685761--5lD_Af-D46RnCqQBZVi6-EefwUagdjdqpW6fECn32IlV/README.md

-general bot Hello and welcome to the sever
+welcome to the open chat